Sequential bilingualism: Dominant versus balanced bilinguals

-Grammatical versus Communicative Competence
+Grammatical versus communicative competence

 Grammatical competence refers to the ability to correctly combine grammatical elements of a language.
 Communicative competence, on the other hand, considers both grammatical competence and the social-psychological determinants of language used by native speakers.

 Communicative competence refers to knowing when saying something is appropriate or not in a culture.
 It also includes knowing how to interpret an intended message in an utterance with more than one possible meaning difference.
 For example, knowing that when you are asked "Can you open the door?" it means that someone is requesting you to open the door and not enquiring whether you are able to open the door.

 With formal teaching of a second language the focus tends to be on grammatical competence that is comparable to native speakers, often leaving limited communicative competence for sequential language learners.
 Communicative competence could be enhanced with increased use of the second language or immersion in the second language.

-Interactional Competence
+Interactional competence

 In first language acquisition children implicitly learn how their linguistic actions relate to the reactions of others.
-Similarly, sequential L2 learners have knowledge of basic interactional capabilities when their starting to learn a second language.
+Similarly, sequential L2 learners have knowledge of basic interactional capabilities when they're starting to learn a second language.
 L2 speakers must draw on their basic interactional competence (BIC) in order to interact with native speakers.

 BIC, which is what nonnative speakers start with, is contrasted with applied interactional competence (AIC), which L2 learners eventually acquire after living in a host country and learning the host culture.
+Additionally, recent research points to the potential of social VR to support the development of AIC in L2 speakers who do not have the opportunity to live abroad.

-Majority vs Minority Language
+Majority vs minority language

-First Language as a majority language
+First language as a majority language

 The acquisition of a foreign language that is not commonly spoken in one's own community is dependent on one's motivation and determination (provided that there are the means and opportunity for the acquisition), since it is not a useful or essential medium of communication in one's own society.

-First Language as a minority language
+First language as a minority language

 A Minority language of a region is a language spoken only by a minority in a population.
 For example, a Chinese, bilingual child living in the United States with their first language being Chinese and American English as the major regional language.

 Minority languages may be at risk of being lost, depending on the following factors: